Alessandro Nova

-Alessandro Ferruccio Nova (15 May 1954) is an Italian art historian who specialises in the Renaissance.
+Alessandro Ferruccio Nova (born 15 May 1954) is an Italian art historian who specialises in the Renaissance.
 He is Director Emeritus of the Art History Institute of Florence (KHI) – the Max-Plank-Institute and Honorary Professor of Goethe University Frankfurt (Goethe-Universität Frankfurt am Main).

 Early life and education

 Nova was born in Milan in 1954 to Edoardo Nova, an engineer and university professor, and Maria Luisa Erba.
 His older brother Roberto Nova is Professor of Geotechnical Engineering at the Polytechnic University of Milan (Politecnico di Milano).

 Alessandro Nova obtained his Lettere e Filosofia from the University of Milan (Università degli Studi di Milano) where he studied from 1973 to 1978 and a PhD from The Courtauld Institute of Art in London (1978–1982).
 His doctoral thesis on the artistic patronage of Pope Julius III led to the publication of the book The Artistic Patronage of Pope Julius III (1550-1555): Profane Imagery and Buildings for the De Monte Family in Rome in 1988.
 Photographs of Italy attributed to Alessandro Nova are held in the Conway Library at The Courtauld Institute of Art, London, whose archive, of primarily architectural images, is in the process of being digitised under the wider Courtauld Connects project.

 With the support of research grants from Alexander von Humboldt-Stiftung (1985–86, 1989) he gained the title Dottorato di Ricerca from the University of Milan in 1986 with a thesis on the Brescian artist Girolamo Romanino and the 16th century School of painters.